andrew-raphael-lukasik/basic-science/README.md

-# Structures and syntax that helps with basic scientific calculations in [Unity](http://unity.com/)
+# Structures and syntax to help with basic scientific calculations in [Unity](http://unity.com/)

 ```csharp
 Using SI;